top of page

 I am a botanist, artist, and evolutionary ecologist.

-I am currently a PhD student in the Weber Lab at the University of Michigan.
-Our lab focuses on the evolution and ecology of plant-arthropod interactions.
+I am currently a PhD candidate in the Weber Lab at the University of Michigan.
+Our lab studies the evolution and ecology of plant-arthropod interactions.
+My dissertation focuses on the origin and function of defense traits in the plant family Loasaceae, with an emphasis on trichomes and post-floral nectar.
 See the research tab for more on my past and current projects.

-In addition to research, I enjoy sharing my love of plant diversity through art.
+In addition to research, I enjoy sharing my love of biodiversity through art.
 I mainly work in watercolor, pen, and colored pencil.
 See the art tab for examples of my work.

 Photo by Kiera Scott.